 3. Be Courteous

-It can be hard to remember to be patient and polite when you are pulled over.
-Do not be rude, hostile, or resist arrest, as this gives them further reason to arrest you and increases your chances of being convicted.
-The officer is likely to go easier on you in their police report if you are sincere, cooperative, helpful, and friendly.
+Remembering to be patient and polite when pulled over can be challenging.
+Please do not be rude, hostile, or resist arrest, as this gives the police further reason to arrest you and increases your chances of being convicted.
+The officer will likely go easier on you in their police report if you are sincere, cooperative, helpful, and friendly.

 4. You Have the Right to Politely Decline from Answering Questions